 Ryerson & Burnham Libraries, Research library at Art Institute of Chicago, United States

-The Ryerson & Burnham Libraries hold an extensive collection of materials focused on art and architecture, including architects' diaries, correspondence, photographs, and personal papers.
+The Ryerson & Burnham Libraries are research collections within the Art Institute of Chicago focused on art and architecture materials.
+They hold architects' diaries, correspondence, photographs, and personal papers that form a comprehensive resource for studying creative and design history.

 The Franke Reading Room features decorative elements by Elmer Garnsey, a skylight by Louis Millet, and inscriptions of notable writers in art and architecture.